wladermisch/NotionLink/README.md

 3.  **Share:** Go to the Notion page(s) you want to use, click "..."
 (Top right) -> "Add connections" -> and select your "NotionLink" integration. **This step is mandatory!**
 4.  **Autostart:** Check the box if you want the app to start with Windows.
 5. Click "Save and Start".
 The app will save and launch in your system tray.

+   Reminder: Keep your secret token to yourself hidden from anyone!
+Never upload your config file or post your secret in issues or any other place.
+If you fear that your token is compromised, the visit the page    again to renew the token.
+No logging file will write down your token.

 ### 2. The Tray Menu (Right-Click)